Mutual Information Surprise: Rethinking Unexpectedness in Autonomous Systems: Mutual Information Surprise

 \subsection{Bounding MIS}

-Mutual information estimation is inherently challenging: it is high-dimensional, nonlinear, and exhibits complex variance.
+Testing the change in $I(\xb;\yb)$ via MIS is challenging: mutual information estimation is nonlinear and exhibits complex variance.
 The standard method, though principled, is a computationally expensive permutation test \cite{franccois2006permutation, doquire2013mutual}, involving repeatedly shuffling $m + n$ observations into two groups, calculating MI differences, and evaluating rejection probabilities:

 where $\Delta \hat{I} = \hat{I}_n - \hat{I}_m$ represents the actual differences between mutual information estimations, and $\Delta \hat{I}_i$ represents the $i$th permuted difference. $\mathbf{1}(\cdot)$ is the indicator function.
 In real-time streaming scenarios, however, permutation tests become impractical due to their computational load.
 Moreover, when $m \ll n$, permutation tests lose effectiveness, yielding noisy outcomes.